WESTERN REGION SOCCER LEAGUE

 1. The League Conveners must approve all changes made after the final schedule is completed.
 No game will be postponed or rescheduled unless the respective Convener has received a Game Change request as submitted through the E2E website.

-2. The two coaches must agree upon a new time, date and location before submitting a Game Change Request on the web site.
-The coach who submits the original request must indicate which team is requesting the change.
+2. The two coaches or their designates must agree upon a new time, date and location before submitting a Game Change Request on the web site.
+The coach or designate who submits the original request must indicate which team is requesting the change.

 3. The Game Change Function is meant for changes to fixtures greater than five days.
 Any change required within this time frame must be called into the Division Convener for authorization and entry of the game change.